cornell-brg/engrg1050-mini-lab/docs/index.md

 void loop()
 {
-  // Wait one second so we don't sample the button too fast delay(1000);

   // If the button is not pressed then turn off the LED ... if ( digitalRead(pin_button) ) {
     digitalWrite( pin_led, HIGH );